Dry White Patches on Skin: Should you be concerned?

 • Other medications: Depending on the underlying cause of the dry white patches, your healthcare provider may prescribe other medications to help manage the condition.

 It is important to follow the treatment plan recommended by your healthcare provider in order to effectively manage the dry white patches and improve the appearance of your skin.
-In addition, it is important to practice good skincare habits, such as using a gentle cleanser, avoiding hot water and harsh soaps, and applying a moisturiser regularly to help prevent the dry white patches from returning.
+In addition, it is important to practice good skincare habits, such as using a gentle cleanser, avoiding hot water and harsh soaps, and applying a moisturizer regularly to help prevent the dry white patches from returning.

 Home remedies to remove dry white patches?